kubernetes-sigs/descheduler/docs/user-guide.md

 Descheduler's `RemovePodsViolatingNodeTaints` strategy can be combined with [Node Problem Detector](https://github.com/kubernetes/node-problem-detector/) and [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to automatically remove Nodes which have problems.
-Node Problem Detector can detect specific Node problems and taint any Nodes which have those problems.
+Node Problem Detector can detect specific Node problems and report them to the API server.
+There is a feature called TaintNodeByCondition of the node controller that takes some conditions and turns them into taints.
+Currently, this only works for the default node conditions: PIDPressure, MemoryPressure, DiskPressure, Ready, and some cloud provider specific conditions.
 The Descheduler will then deschedule workloads from those Nodes.
 Finally, if the descheduled Node's resource allocation falls below the Cluster Autoscaler's scale down threshold, the Node will become a scale down candidate and can be removed by Cluster Autoscaler.
 These three components form an autohealing cycle for Node problems.
+---
+**NOTE**

+Once [kubernetes/node-problem-detector#565](https://github.com/kubernetes/node-problem-detector/pull/565) is available in NPD, we need to update this section.

+---